OngMinXian/NUSPlanner/README.md

       - Overall mood of each day to be rated and given an average score over a period of time
     - #### Summary :page_facing_up:
       - Pie chart for user to get a breakdown of the duration that they devote to each category (academics/work/extracurriculars) per week/month/year

-### 3. Today page :round_pushpin:
-  - Displays the tasks that users have assigned themselves for the day
-  - Users can **_create tasks and delete tasks for that very day_**.
-    - Tasks are displayed in chronological order.

 ### 4. Calendar page :calendar:
   - Displays a calendar that allows users to **_add, remove, resize, and drag and drop events_**